 Shain cut his touring teeth from 1989-1998 founding the Chapel Hill, NC folk-rock group, Flyin' Mice and their spin-off group, WAKE.
 The band performed with acts such as David Grisman, Tony Rice Unit, Hot Tuna, and the Dixie Dregs, released four CDs, and played clubs, schools, and festivals up and down the East Coast, building a legion of fans.

 After his band's breakup, Shain went solo, returning to his roots in the folk and blues circuit.
-He has released six studio albums, working with studio luminaries such as Dave Mattacks, Tom Dube, and Chris Stamey, along the way.
-In addition to festival slots and headlining club dates, the last few years has seen Shain playing esteemed listening rooms such as The Living Room and Caffe Lena and opening sold out theatre shows for John Hiatt, Keb’ Mo’, Little Feat, and others.
+In addition to the new album with Joe Newberry, and a live album with Jon Shain Trio, Jon has released eight studio albums, working with studio luminaries such as Dave Mattacks, Tom Dube, and Chris Stamey, along the way.
+In addition to festival slots and headlining club dates, the last few years has seen Shain playing esteemed listening rooms and opening sold out theatre shows for John Hiatt, Keb’ Mo’, Little Feat, and others.
 When Shain is not recording or performing, he stays busy giving private instruction in Piedmont blues fingerstyle guitar, and teaching group workshops in songwriting and blues guitar.

-The Jon Shain Trio are Jon's musical partners-in-crime who appear frequently on his live dates as well as on his recorded material.
+Some of Jon's musical buddies who appear frequently on his live dates as well as on his recorded material.

 - upright bass, vocals

 F.J.
-Ventre and Jon began playing music together in 1982, when they met in high school.
+Ventre and Jon began playing music together in 1982 when they met in high school.
 F.J. went on to University of Massachusetts-Lowell, earning a B.A. in Music Performance and Sound Recording.
 He remained in the Boston area, performing in the city's vibrant music scene.
-Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as Tom Maxwell, Rebecca and the Hi-Tones, and The Stars Explode.
-In addition to performing as a sought after sideman, he spends his time behind the mixing board, engineering at his studio Good Luck Studio, and operating his graphic design firm Tadpole Designs.
+Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as The Stars Explode, Rebecca and the Hi-Tones, and Matt Hill.
+In addition to performing as a sought after sideman, he spends his time behind the mixing board, engineering at his home studio and operating his graphic design firm Tadpole Designs.